fabbricadigitale/paper-chip/CONTRIBUTING.md

 5. write multi-line messages for bigger changes - eg.,

     ```
-    $ git commit -m "A brief summary of the commit
+    $ git commit -m "Update: A brief summary of the commit
     >
     > A paragraph describing what changed and its impact."
     ```